-B. Notification and Certification of Need for FMLA Leave

-- 1. An eligible employee who foresees the need for a FMLA leave must notify the Human Resources Benefits Office and the responsible officer in writing not less than thirty (30) calendar days in advance of the start date of the leave.
+- B. Notification and Certification of Need for FMLA Leave - 1.
+An eligible employee who foresees the need for FMLA leave must notify the Human Resources Division and the Responsible Officer in writing not less than thirty (30) calendar days in advance of the start date of the leave.
 If not foreseeable, the employee must provide written notice as soon as practicable, ordinarily within two (2) working days of learning of the need for leave. - 2.
-An eligible employee who foresees the need for a leave due to planned medical treatment for herself/himself or for her/his spouse, child, or parent, must notify the Human Resources Benefits Office and the responsible officer in writing not less than thirty (30) calendar days in advance of the start date of the leave so the leave can be scheduled at a time least disruptive to the university's operations.
+An eligible employee who foresees the need for FMLA leave due to planned medical treatment for herself/himself or for her/his Spouse, Domestic Partner, Child, or Parent, must notify the Human Resources Division and the Responsible Officer in writing not less than thirty (30) calendar days in advance of the start date of the leave so the leave can be scheduled at a time least disruptive to the University's operations.
 If not foreseeable, the employee must provide written notice as soon as practicable, ordinarily within two (2) working days of learning of the need for leave. - 3.
-If the requested leave is to care for a spouse, child or parent who has a serious health condition, the employee will be required to file with the Human Resources Benefits Office, in a timely manner, a health care provider's statement that the employee is needed to care for the child, spouse, or parent and the estimated duration of the leave.
+If the requested leave is to care for a Spouse, Domestic Partner, Child or Parent who has a Serious Health Condition, the employee will be required to file with the Human Resources Division, in a timely manner, a health care provider's statement as allowed by FMLA including a statement that the employee is needed to care for the individual and the estimated duration of the leave.
 For purposes of confirmation of family relationship, the employee may be required to provide reasonable documentation or statement of family relationship. - 4.
-If the requested leave is because of a serious health condition of the employee which renders her/him unable to perform the essential functions of the employee s position, the employee may be required to file with the Human Resources Benefits Office a health care provider's statement as allowed by FMLA. - 5.
-An employee on an approved FMLA leave must inform the Human Resources Benefits Office every thirty (30) days regarding her/his status and intent to return to work upon conclusion of the leave.
-An employee may also be required to submit a fitnessfor -duty certification before returning to work.

-- 6. In any case where there is reason to doubt the validity of the health care provider's statement or certification for leave taken under subparagraphs 2.c or 2.d of paragraph A above, the University may, at its own expense, require second and third opinions, as specified by FMLA, to resolve the issue. - 7.
-Failure to comply with the above notification and certification requirements may result in a delay in the start of FMLA leave or a delay in the restoration of the employee to his/her position.
+If the requested leave is because of a Serious Health Condition of the employee which renders her/him unable to perform the functions of the employee's job, the employee may be required to file with the Human Resources Division a health care provider's statement as allowed by FMLA. - 5.
+If the requested leave is because of a "Qualifying Exigency" tied to Active Duty or notice of impending Active Duty, the employee shall be required to submit a certification in the manner prescribed by federal regulations. - 6.
+An employee on an approved FMLA leave must inform the Human Resources Division every thirty (30) days regarding her/his status and intent to return to work upon conclusion of the leave.
+An employee may also be required to submit a fitness-for-duty certification before returning to work. - 7.
+In any case where there is reason to doubt the validity of the health care provider's statement or certification for leave taken under subparagraphs 2.c or 2.d of paragraph A above, the University may, at its own expense, require second and third opinions, as allowed by FMLA. - 8.
+Failure to comply with the above notification and certification requirements may result in a delay in the start of FMLA leave or a delay in the restoration of the employee to his/her position. - C. Substitution (Concurrent Use of Paid Leave and FMLA Leave)